eendebakpt/oapackage/docs/properties.rst

 Optimality criteria for D-efficient designs
 -------------------------------------------

 In :cite:`EendebakSO`, D-efficient designs for the model including the intercept, all main effects and all two-factor interactions are generated.
 The OApackage provides functionality to compute the optimality criteria used to generate the D-efficient designs in :cite:`EendebakSO`.
 Moreover, the package can calculate the well-known :math:`A`- and :math:`E`-optimality criteria from the literature on Optimal Experimental Design :cite:`Donev2007`.

-.. doxygenfunction:: array_link::Defficiency
-.. doxygenfunction:: array_link::DsEfficiency
-.. doxygenfunction:: array_link::Aefficiency
-.. doxygenfunction:: array_link::Eefficiency
+The functions to perform the calulcations are :cpp:func:`array_link::Defficiency`, :cpp:func:`array_link::DsEfficiency`, :cpp:func:`array_link::Aefficiency`, :cpp:func:`array_link::Eefficiency`.

 The following example shows how to calculate the :math:`D`-, :math:`{D}_{s}`-, :math:`A`- and :math:`E`-efficiency for a design that permits the estimation of the interaction model.